KnutAM/cyclic_data/doc/source/experiment.rst

 Description of experiments
 ***************************

-#.
-Add predeformation end data and refer to full data set on Mendeley
-   data.
-Note the sign reversal!
-The data included should be corrected wrt. torsional sign

-   * The strains after each predeformation level (PD1,3,6)
-   * The Hill yield surfaces after each predeformation level (PD1,3,6)

 The pearlitic rail steel R260 was predeformed using the method in `Meyer et al. (2018a) <https://doi.org/10.1016/j.ijsolstr.2017.10.007>`_,